NREL/echemAMR/README.md

 such as electrochemical CO2 reduciton.
 An immersed interface formulation in echemAMR enables rapid representation of complex electrode geometries.
 Buttler-Volmer flux conditions are imposed at electrode-electrolyte interfaces using an iterative non-linear solve within the immersed interface method.
-The solver is developed on top of open-source performance portable library, AMReX, providing mesh adaptivity and parallel execution capabilities on current and upcoming high-performance-computing (HPC) architectures.
+The solver is developed on top of open-source performance portable library, AMReX (https://amrex-codes.github.io/amrex/), providing mesh adaptivity and parallel execution capabilities on current and upcoming high-performance-computing (HPC) architectures.

 # Build instructions